sliu2017/automata/markdown-docs/automata-tailwindcss-elements/buttons.md

 ## Disabled Buttons

 To disable a button or an icon button, add the `disabled` attribute to the `button` element.
 This will apply the `.btn-disabled` class which will apply a set of styles and disable other button styles.
-The `btn-disabled` class may also be used to force an element to show the disabled state.
+The `.btn-disabled` class may also be used to force an element to show the disabled state.

 The `.btn-disabled` class contains the following styles: